15 Gorgeous Luxury Hotels in Sri Lanka: Check In, Bliss Out!

 Rooms

-Accommodations at Water Garden Sigiriya are in spacious thatched-roof villas on stilts, perched beside water ponds and irrigation channels.
+At Water Garden Sigiriya, spacious thatched-roof villas on stilts perch beside ponds and irrigation channels.

-Most of the one- and two-bedroom villas have private turquoise-tiled pools, with tall grasses growing up around for privacy.
+The one- and two-bedroom villas have separate living rooms and bedrooms, with most offering private turquoise-tiled pools, surrounded by tall grasses for privacy.

-Modern in design, the L-shaped villas sport a Scandinavian-meets-60s-retro décor – think black-and-white-striped tub chairs and scarlet drop lamps.
+The modern L-shaped villas sport a Scandinavian-meets-60s-retro décor – think black-and-white-striped tub chairs and scarlet drop lamps.
+Cool stone floors are softened with wool rugs, and huge bathrooms boast egg-shaped tubs, glass rain showers and lovely cinnamon-scented bath products.

 For early morning coffee or an afternoon pick-me-up, there’s an in-room Nespresso coffee maker, jar of coconut cookies (replenished daily) and fresh milk in the mini-bar/fridge.